2012 Summer Olympics opening ceremony: Happy and Glorious (21:25–21:35)

 The idea of the royal helicopter jump was first pitched by director Danny Boyle to Sebastian Coe, who loved it so much he took it to Edward Young, Private Secretary to the Queen, at Buckingham Palace in the summer of 2011.
-Young 'listened sagely, laughed, and promised to ask the boss'.
+Young "listened sagely, laughed, and promised to ask the boss".
 Word came back to Coe that the Queen would love to take part.
 Young, Boyle and Coe agreed to keep the plan secret so as not to spoil the surprise.
 On 19 September 2022, the morning of the Queen's funeral, Coe told BBC News he originally took the concept to Princess Anne whose only question was "What kind of helicopter?"
+Back in 2014, during a State visit by Irish President Michael Higgins, the Queen herself had credited the humour in some degree to Boyle's Irish heritage, saying, “It took someone of Irish descent, Danny Boyle, to get me to jump from a helicopter."

 For the scenes with the helicopter, the Queen was doubled by actress Julia McKenzie, and for the parachute jump by BASE jumper and stuntman Gary Connery wearing a dress, hat, jewellery and with a handbag.
 Bond was played by Mark Sutton.
 The helicopter had flown to the stadium from Stapleford Aerodrome in Essex, piloted by Marc Wolff.

 The Union Flag was then raised by members of the British Armed Forces, while the first and third verses of the national anthem were performed a cappella by the Kaos Signing Choir for Deaf and Hearing Children.